devendrarajput/Calculus/Unit6.md

 ### 6.1 Accumulation of Change
 - Area Under the Curve
     - Area between the function and x-axis
-    - Area above the x-axis is considered +ve
+    - Area above the x-axis is considered +
-    - Area below the x-axis is considered -ve
+    - Area below the x-axis is considered -
     - 🎦 U6_V1_Q1.PNG
         - 🎦 U6_V1_A1.PNG
 - Area under the curve for a "Rate of change" function is called "Accumulation of change"